 We entered the village and were met by armed militia milling around, Russian Kalashnikovs hung over their shoulders.
 We were later told the villagers get quite drunk later in the afternoon and the militias are there to keep the peace.
 I’m really not so sure about that.

 The village seemed to be set up exclusively for tourists.
 There were thatched huts scattered around a mud field, the women sat around making lip plates and everyone tried to sell you these painted plates.
 There didn’t seem to be any indication of a functional village.

 Our guess is the people in the village make their way to this set-up village every day to sell their souvenirs and then make their way back to the actual village(s) they live in.
 It was a set-up and we could see it for what it was as soon as we entered the compound.

 Later in the evening we met a fellow from Poland who did the same drive to the area but rather than take the first turn he went further and did visit a real Mursi village.
 He said it was full of cow shit and flies and was not a pretty sight.
 We would rather have seen that than the tourist trap we saw.
 It was a four return hour journey to make the visit.

-The lower Omo River Valley has recently been damed and the filling of the reservoir behind Gibe III dam on the Omo River is holding back flows needed by some 200,000 indigenous people in southern Ethiopia and northern Kenya to sustain their food production and livelihoods.
-Then people of the Omo Valley rely on the natural flood cycles of the river for sustainable practices of flood-recession farming, fishing and livestock grazing.
-Desperate because this has curtailed their harvesting and grazing the area tribes have moved into Mago National Park which is creating conflict with the soldiers charged with protecting the park and the little wildlife that is left.
-There have been reports of deaths of these pastoralists.
+The people of the Omo Valley rely on the natural flood cycles of the river for sustainable practices of flood-recession farming, fishing and livestock grazing.
+With the loss of the natural balance, harvesting and grazing areas have been reduced forcing the area tribes to move into Mago National Park which is creating conflict with the soldiers charged with protecting the park and the little wildlife that is left and there have been reports of deaths of these pastoralists because of this conflict.

 A little bothered by the whole set up we headed back through the park and made our way to Turmi.